BentoBoxWorld/docs/docs/index.md

 # BentoBox

-BentoBox is a platform plugin for island-style games like AcidIsland or BSkyBlock.
+BentoBox is a powerful Bukkit library plugin that provides core features for island-style games like SkyBlock, AcidIsland, OneBlock and others.
 It provides features such a island creation, team management, protection, etc. These games and features are added to BentoBox via addons that are like mini-plugins.
 Admins can customize their server to have exactly what games and features they want.

 ## Supporting BentoBox

-Donate by becoming a [sponsor through GitHub](https://github.com/sponsors/tastybento) or [donate via PayPal](https://www.paypal.me/BentoBoxWorld).
+Please donate by becoming a [sponsor through GitHub](https://github.com/sponsors/tastybento) or [donate via PayPal](https://www.paypal.me/BentoBoxWorld).
 We hope you will have lots of fun with our games and help fund development!

 ## Downloading